-Hazards and Hazardous Materials Less than Significant Potentially with Less-than-Significant Significant Mitigation No Impact Impact Incorporated Impact Would the project: a.
+Hazards and Hazardous Materials Less than Significant Potentially with Less-than-Significant Mitigation Significant No Impact Incorporated Impact Impact Would the project: a.
 Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
 Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school? d.
 Be located on a site that is included on a list of hazardous material sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
 For a project located in an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? f.
 Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
-Expose people or structures, either directly or or death involving wildland fires?
+Expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires?